What is endometriosis: causes to recognise

 -

-Very intense menstrual cramps , often not proportional to the cycle
+Very intense menstrual cramps, often disproportionate to the cycle

 -